Home Photos Video FAQ Green Comps Neighborhood Contact

 How old is the kitchen?

-I don't know because I didn't do the original remodel, but I would guess the mid-1990s.
+I don't know because I didn't do the original remodel, but I would guess late 1996 (label on some lighting and appliance ages).
 Clearly, the room was taken down to the studs/joists, because unlike most of the home, the walls and ceiling are drywall, not plaster and lath.
 I haven't seen inside all the walls, but during the water repiping, I could see inside the East wall under the sink, and it does have modern fiberglass insulation.
 So, hopefully, by removing the original plaster and lath walls, the owners took the opportunity to insulate at least the exterior kitchen walls.

 With the possible exception of the kitchen / rear entry lights, the original wiring would also have been replaced during this remodel.
 The 1990s remodel included the island pop-up fan that we have since decommissioned.
 That design is not an effective one, as warm, humid cooking air wants to quickly rise, not go downward.
 So, the stainless steel ZLINE kitchen fan is a 2019 addition.
 Original appliances from the '90s remodel would be the oven and microwave combination, and the Dacor dual fuel (2 gas, 2 electric) range.
 I have the gas turned off for safety during showings, but all burners do still work.